-Hopefully, after reading this, you can utilise adversary emulation inside your environment to validate and improve your cyber defenses.
+Hopefully, after reading this, you can utilize adversary emulation inside your environment to validate and improve your cyber defenses.
 Log in now to follow the process outlined above and test your security controls using the RMM component.

-In our next post, we will walk through how to use an open-source tool to emulate attack techniques in your environment.
+In our next post we will walk through how to use an open-source tool to emulate attack techniques in your environment.